JoelDore/JoelDore/README.md

 # Welcome!

-📖 Quickly developing an abundance of skills at UNH Coding Bootcamp
+🧰 Quickly developing an abundance of skills at UNH Coding Bootcamp
-🧪 Currently learning Sequelize & building a JavaScript card game
+🧪 Currently learning MongoDB/Mongoose  <!-- & building a JavaScript card game  -->
-🚙 Travelling the country with my superhero of a wife 🏥
+:bowtie: Looking for full-time work - NH seacoast area or remote - April 2021

-⬇️ Check out some of my work below! ⬇️
+⬇️ Check out some of my work below ⬇️

 </div>